pactus-project/PIPs/PIPs/pip-50.md

 * update
 * delete

-The exact binary encoding is implementation-defined here, but the payload must carry enough information to distinguish between:
+This proposal defines the semantic fields and operations, but not a canonical binary wire encoding.
+The payload MUST carry enough information to distinguish between:

 * setting or updating anchor fields
 * explicitly removing the anchor

 ### 4. Validation Rules

-#### For create or update operations
+#### For create or update operations:

-1. RootHash length MUST be between 32 and 64 bytes inclusive.
+1. `RootHash` length MUST be between 32 and 64 bytes inclusive.
-2. ManifestURI, if present, MUST be valid UTF-8.
+2. `ManifestURI`, if present, MUST be valid UTF-8.
-3. ManifestURI encoded byte length MUST be less than or equal to 128 bytes.
+3. `ManifestURI` encoded byte length MUST be less than or equal to 128 bytes.
-4. AnchorType is a single byte and may take any value, but only the standardized values listed in this proposal have defined meanings.
+4. `AnchorType` is a single byte and may take any value, but only the standardized values listed in this proposal have defined meanings.
-5. The resulting locked deposit for the account MUST be greater than or equal to MinAnchorDeposit.
+5. The resulting locked deposit for the account MUST be greater than or equal to `MinAnchorDeposit`.

-#### For delete operations
+#### For delete operations:

 1. The request MUST explicitly indicate deletion.

-2. If no anchor exists for the sender account, the transaction MUST fail or no-op according to the chain's standard missing-state mutation policy.
+2. If no anchor exists for the sender account, the transaction MUST fail or no-op according to the chain’s standard missing-state mutation policy.
 3. On success, the locked deposit is refunded and the anchor entry is deleted from state.

+### 5. Deposit Rules

+`MinAnchorDeposit` is a protocol parameter defined by the chain implementation and may change across protocol versions.

+Rules:

+* Creating an anchor requires the resulting locked deposit to be at least `MinAnchorDeposit`.
+* Updating an existing anchor does not require additional deposit if the currently locked amount already satisfies the minimum required at the time the anchor was created or last validly updated under prior rules.
+* If `MinAnchorDeposit` decreases in a later protocol version, the account MAY recover the excess locked amount, provided the remaining deposit still satisfies the active minimum.
+* If `MinAnchorDeposit` increases later, existing anchors are not required to top up automatically solely because of the parameter change.

-4. Deposit Rules
+### 5. Deposit Rules

 MinAnchorDeposit is a protocol parameter defined by the chain implementation and may change across protocol versions.